fg-b/fg-b.github.io/MDs/Hardware Docs.md

 ##### Takaha Kiko CB1037

 The solenoid used on the 2017 robot was a Takaha Kiko CB1037 open frame push solenoid.
-This solenoid is powered at 50V through the use of a voltage pump (found on Ebay, of course) and a charging circuit.
+This solenoid is powered at up to 70V through the use of a voltage pump and a charging circuit.
 This circuit stores 2000uf of charge at 50V for each kick.
-The original setup can be seen below:
+The setup can be seen below:

 ![solenoidCircuit1](../images/SolenoidCircuit1.jpg)

-Unfortunately, the firing setup for this charging circuit did not work, and a fix is still being investigated.

 On the end of the solenoid, a 15mm x 3mm Carbon Fibre strip is used as a kicking surface.
 The strip is joined to two carbon fibre rods to prevent the kicker plate from rotating during gameplay.
 These rods slide through a guide mounted over the solenoid.
 This whole assembly is bolted directly between the lower and middle plate to prevent movement and increase the rigidity of the entire structure.